krzysztof-sikorski/quintolin/doc/mechanics/search.md

 - If total chance is zero then display system message and skip next steps
 - Pick a random number (0%-100%)
 - Compare the number with the loot table to determine if and what was found
+- If an item was found then update character inventory
+- If no item was found but tile contains dropped items, then select a random stack of dropped items and transfer some items (as much as possible but no more than 10) from that stack into character's inventory
-- If no item was found then display system message and skip next steps
+- If completely no items were found (nor in loot table, nor in dropped items) then display system message and skip the next steps
-- Update character's inventory
 - Update tile depletion (details below)
+- Display system message about item found and tile depletion (details below)

 ## Depletion in v2